 Pink Pomegranate Dress

 "This is a new silhouette for Passion Lilie that we have never done before!
-I love a simple shift dress but I also love things that look really fitted at the same time.
-The dress has darts in the front and the back so it tailors to the body very nicely.
+I love a simple shift dress but I also love things that look fitted at the same time.
+The dress has darts in the front and the back so it tailors to the body.
 I also wanted to reference fruit and summertime.
 Plus, I love pink because it is a color that will make you feel good when you wear it."

 Aloha Blue Flowers Dress

 "My inspiration is Hawaii and that beachy tropical vibe.
 Flowery prints like this are very typical in Hawaii.
-I'm a costume history buff and I love the turn of the century styles when women wore low bust lines with an open bottom, it's very flattering for a lot of body types."
+I'm a costume history buff and I love the turn of the century styles with an empire wast line, it's very flattering for a lot of body types."

 La Rosa Dress